GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/terraform-modules/gke-aiml/README.md

 #  GKE for Large Model Training and Serving

-his Terraform module configures a GKE-based infrastructure environment specifically designed for training and serving large and extremely large deep learning models, including the most recent Generative AI models.
+This Terraform module configures a GKE-based infrastructure environment specifically designed for training and serving large and extremely large deep learning models, including the most recent Generative AI models.

 The central element of this environment is a VPC-native GKE Standard cluster.
 This cluster is configured to utilize Workload Identity.
 Users of the module can decide whether to deploy the cluster within an existing VPC or create a new VPC specifically for the cluster.
 The cluster can be configured with multiple CPU and TPU node pools.
 The node pools use a custom service account.
 This service account can be an existing one or a newly created account.